 Meringues are made from egg whites beaten with sugar and a little cream of tartar, salt or lemon juice to help them hold their shape.
 This process can take on many different uses depending on how you treat the meringue.
 You can flavor it with vanilla, peppermint or whatever you like.
 You can add food coloring ; and you can pipe it into any shape or flower or can drop it by teaspoonful into kiss shapes.
-You can use it soft to cover a pie and you can smooth it out into disks to form a Pavlova.
+You can use soft meringue to cover a pie and you can smooth it out into disks to form a Pavlova.

 Warning!
 Meringues are very sensitive to humidity.
 A rainy day will make your light as air crisp meringues turn into something sticky that will not melt in your mouth.